 - It works well when you add one habit at a time and do it for a few weeks successfully before adding another.

 - It works well if you tied it to a habit that you do regularly.

 - It works well on small habits, so breaking down large habits into smaller repeatable tasks would make habit stacking more likely.

 Now I had a plan, tracker and a morning routine.
 So it’s time to execute.
 As usual, I have a good start; the first few days are easy because I am highly motivated and full of energy.

 But after a few days of waking up early when the weather is cold outside, it was a struggle.
 Staying in bed was tempting.

 So I applied two rules from Matt D’Avella, a popular productivity YouTuber.

 His first rule was the 2-minute rule.
-He believes if you tell yourself to do the exercise for just two minutes; once you are doing the exercise for two minutes, you find yourself drawn to doing more.
+He believes if you tell yourself to do the exercise for just two minutes; once you complete the two minutes, you find yourself drawn into doing more.
 You have already done the hard bit which was waking up and getting changed and sitting on a rowing machine.